 One thing Meherzad Patel always gets right is his cast.
 Every single character leaves you in splits.
 Danesh Irani is usually responsible for most of the entertainment, given that he always does what he knows best – being a bawa.
 He is sarcastic, witty, and always has the last say.
 This time, Danesh Khambatta was on par with his namesake, entertaining the audience with his typical ‘Gujaratiness’.
 Patel’s plays also generally have that one character who you feel sorry for, because she/he is caught up in the crazy mix.
 This time, that character was played by Parekh.
 While he was not meant to be funny, you couldn’t help but laugh at his woes.
 Everyone else in the cast added to the entertainment, especially Mrs. Pinto, and her son-turned-daughter, Natasha.
 Sometimes, the audience’s uproar even drowned the dialogues.

 For someone who makes very typically Parsi plays, meant only for the Parsi audience, Meherzad Patel never runs out of jokes or plots.
 His cast is repeated and his plays have a running trope, but each production is more entertaining than the previous one.
 If you have never seen a Silly Point Production, you’re missing out on the fun.
 The audience is usually packed with Parsis, who are the only ones who will find these plays funny.
 They connect more with Patel’s way of thinking.

 If you want to catch the next run of Amar Akbar Akoori, the play will return in the month of July.
-Meanwhile, another Silly Point play, Laughter in the House 2, comes back next month.
+Meanwhile, for more Parsi entertainment plays, watch Laughter in the House 2 next month.
 Keep checking BookMyShow for updates.